seanseah/seanseah.github.io/my-gadgets.md

 + Tronsmart MK908
 + Canon Pixma MG3170
 + Fujifilm X31
 + Pentax K-X
 	+ 18-55 mm f/3.5 - f/5.5 lens
 	+ 50mm manual f/1.8 lens
 + XBOX
 + XBOX 360 w/ Kinect
++ LG G Watch R

 > Recent years have seen a significant adoption of Android / Google related gadgets.
 My other family members have used Apple and also Microsoft based mobile devices so that has kept me abreast of the scene.

 ## Gadgets I reviewed

-I started GadgetReactor in 2012 together with Zhaolin to start sharing tech news and my own experiences toying with gadgets I bought.
+I started [GadgetReactor](http://www.gadgetreactor.com) in 2012 together with Zhaolin to share tech news and my own experiences toying with gadgets I bought.
 I was impressed by the Barnes & Noble Nook Color and wanted to share my experience with it.
 We didn't had much gadgets and we focused on sharing tech news at the start.

 2012
 1. iNo One (ZL)